Daylight Energy Fatigue. 🌤️

-Light rays enter from one end, through a transparent cornea and are then focused on to the other end, on the back of the eye, on to the retinal photoreceptors using a crystalline convex lens in the middle.
+Light rays enter from one end through a transparent cornea and are then focused on to the other end, on the back of the eye, onto the retinal photoreceptors using a crystalline convex lens in the middle.

 This process of control of ‘incoming light rays’ by the eye is called exposure, and it works exactly the way exposure works on a camera.

 [ Image credits: www.nkcf.org]

-In other words, the process of collecting light rays through a lens and projecting those rays onto the retinal surface on the back of the eye is a simple physical process and it follows the general laws of classical physics using a mechanism is called optical refraction.
+In other words, the process of collecting light through a lensing eyeball and projecting it onto a retinal surface on the back of the eye is a simple process of optical physics.
+It follows the general laws of classical physics using a mechanism is called optical refraction.

-What does not matter to our eyes is what the source of light or its distance.
-The incoming light could be coming from a primary source like a bulb or a phone or a secondary source like light being reflected off a wall or the ceiling or simply off a page on a book.
+What does not matter to our eyes is what the source of light is or its distance.
+The incoming light could be coming from a primary source like a bulb or a phone or a secondary source like a wall reflecting the light of the bulb or the ceiling or simply off a page on the book.

 This solves the first piece of our puzzle:

 That looking at the source of light directly (or indirectly) does not matter to our eyes.
 Only the intensity of light does.

-What’s that with the ‘blue-light’ then?
+What is that with the ‘blue-light’ thing then?

------------------------------------------- | Alphabet | Type or light | | ----------- | ------------------------ | | G. | Gamma rays | | X. | X-rays. | | U. | Ultraviolet zone | | V. | Visible spectrum | | I. | Infrared zone. | | M. | Micro waves | | R. | Radio waves | | P. | Power frequencies | ------------------------------------------
+------------------------------------------ | Alphabet | Type or light | | ----------- | ------------------------ | | G. | Gamma rays | | X. | X-rays. | | U. | Ultraviolet zone | | V. | Visible spectrum | | I. | Infrared zone. | | M. | Microwaves | | R. | Radio waves | | P. | Power frequencies | ------------------------------------------

 The visible part, V., is merely a narrow range of frequencies that our